Q3D/q3dfit/docs/index.rst

 ionic and molecular emission lines.

 ``q3dfit`` has been tested on ground-based data where PSF is weakly wavelength-dependent.
-The update of ``q3dfit`` to the case of the strongly wavelength-dependent JWST PSF is currently in development.
+Furthermore, it has been tested on a Q3D JWST/NIRSpec cube of a high-redshift quasar for the case of the strongly wavelength-dependent JWST PSF.
+Continuous updates of ``q3dfit`` to NIRSpec and MIRI specifics is under active development and software releases will happen on a regular basis.

 ``q3dfit`` developers are:
 * David Rupke (Rhodes College, software lead)